ILIAS-eLearning/ILIAS/Services/MediaObjects/README.md

   - in px
   - relative to the viewport (e.g. setting "height: 80vh" as custom parameter)
   - with an aspect ratio (e.g. setting "aspect-ratio: 16/9" as custom parameter)

+Video

+- ILIAS renders the video tag with preload="auto" to tell the browser to load the basic video data like the length into the player.
+This enables in almost all browsers a preview image of the video, but not in all, e.g. Safari decides to save even more bandwidth here.